- Written by Dr.Mehmet Demircioglu

 Medication does not create a new donor area, but it can change the stability of the hair around the transplant.
 If native hair behind the temples is miniaturizing, surgery alone may not protect the overall frame.
 The transplanted corners may grow while the untreated hair behind them becomes thinner.

-For some patients, finasteride or another medical plan can make the timing of surgery more sensible.
-For others, medication is not tolerated or not appropriate, and the surgical design must be more conservative.
-My page on finasteride before or after a hair transplant explains how I think about medication as part of planning, not as a magic guarantee.
+For some people, finasteride or another medical plan can make the timing of surgery more sensible.
+For others, medication is not tolerated or not appropriate, and the surgical design must be more moderate.
+I think about medication as part of planning, not as a magic guarantee.
+That also matters for finasteride before or after a hair transplant.

 The key is to decide what problem surgery is solving.
 If the problem is a stable corner gap, surgery may help.
 If the problem is active thinning across the front, the first decision may be medical stabilization or waiting before any graft number is trusted.